CrowdStrike/aws-ssm-distributor/deployment-guides/published-distributor-package.md

 ## Generate API Keys

-The distributor package uses the CrowdStrike API to download the sensor onto the target Host.
+The distributor package uses the CrowdStrike API to download the sensor onto the target instance.
 It is highly recommended that you create a dedicated API client for the distributor package.

 1. In the CrowdStrike console, navigate to **Support and resources** > **API Clients & Keys**.
 Click **Add new API Client**.
 2. Add the following api scopes: